 Look at this graph, taken from a World Bank publication.

 The global economy has grown by an average of around 25% in the 20 years from 1988 to 2008.

 Now let’s ask the hard questions.
-Let us look at the horizontal axis.
+Look at the horizontal axis.
 The developing world has been helped by globalisation (on this specific point, Bill Gates is right).
 The richest people have done well too.
-The top 1% of the world’s income earnerssaw their income rise by 60% over this period.
+The top 1% of the world’s income earners saw their income rise by 60% over this period.

 But an important group of people are missing out on all these benefits.
-Their incomes have staganted.
+Their incomes have stagnated.
 They’re the ones in between the rich and poor– roughly the 70th to 90th percentile.
-They also happen to be the bulk of thepeople in the developed world.
+They also happen to make up the bulk of the people in the developed world.
 Places like the European Union.